lb92677/GPU-CUDA-Acceleration-for-PixInsight-on-Kubuntu-RC-Astro-tools-guide-/README.md

 **Install Nvidia CUDA repository for Kubuntu 26.04**<br><br>
-(note the following command uses ubuntu2404 has all the needed libraries in the repository for both Kubuntu 26.04 and Kubuntu 24.04)<br><br>
+(note the following wget command uses ubuntu2404 has all the needed libraries in the repository for both Kubuntu 26.04 and Kubuntu 24.04)<br><br>
 wget https://developer.download.nvidia.com/compute/cuda/repos/ubuntu2404/x86_64/cuda-keyring_1.1-1_all.deb<br>
 <br>
 sudo dpkg -i cuda-keyring_1.1-1_all.deb<br>